Nancyl789/gh-phages/PredManners.md

 ## Building Prediction Models

 The method I used to build the prediction model is randomForest.
 I also use randomForest() function instead of train() to build the model.
 Since randomForest function needs big RAM to run, I have to use 40% of the clean data from above as the training set and use a 5 fold cross validation and the testing set (60% clean data) to test the model.
 Only very small portions of red points missed in the plots.
 The oob(out of bag) error is only 1.29% for the validation of the model when rf use 40 to 50 variables in the model building.
+The accuracy is 98.71%

 I estimated the cross validation and test set should be the same error rate since they from the same experiment(same collecting method) and same set of data.